Requirements

 Extend the residence permit

 Will the child’s residence permit expire soon?
-Then you can Extend the residence permit.
+Then you can apply for regular residence permit extension.

 Apply for a different residence permit

 Does your child have a residence permit for 1 year for residence as a family member?
-Then you can change the residence permit to the residence permit on independent humanitarian non-temporary grounds
+Then you can change the residence permit to the residence permit on humanitarian non-temporary grounds.

 Permanent residence permit